mvysny/vaadin-on-kotlin/docs/guides/security.md

 * Only allow users with appropriate rights to access particular parts of the app: *authorization*.
   For example you'd only want administrators to manage users in the app.

-Vaadin-on-Kotlin uses *role-based* authorization.
+Vaadin-on-Kotlin offers *role-based* authorization built-in.
 Every user in the app is assigned a set of roles - a set of duties it is expected to perform in the app.
 Every Vaadin view then declares roles allowed to see that particular view; only users which are assigned at least one of the roles declared on the view are then allowed to visit that view.